 All of the clubs have a different vibe.
 I think it’s super important, if you don’t already have friends at a particular club, to tour them.
 Like picking a town to live in, you want your club to feel like an extension of your family’s values.
 After all, it’s where you’ll be making amazing family memories to come!

 What has your experience been with schools in the area?

 Eloise has been in daycare since she was 11 months old.
 While we did look at preschools in the area, ultimately, we have kept her in daycare, simply because the hours are much better.

 Any advice I have on the Private School Admissions process would be very out-dated.
 I graduated from Sacred Heart Greenwich in 2003!
 I will say that one of the reasons we love Westchester (particularly Larchmont / Mamaroneck) is the wonderful Public Schools.

-My husband may be better apt to answer this!
-My husband works in the city about three days a week.
-I am usually in the city once a week.
+My husband commutes into New York City about three days a week.
+I am usually in New York City once a week.
 While my husband drives (he has a parking permit in Larchmont), I prefer to walk to the train station when I go.
 It seems to me that regular commuters have their rhythm and generally know when to arrive at the station and where to park to make for a seamless commute.
 When we take the train from Mamaroneck, our local train is around 35 minutes.

 Any advice you can give to someone looking to move to Larchmont and/or Mamaroneck?

 I think it’s so important to find a town that aligns with your values.
 If you love to walk, find a town that has great walking trails.
 If you hate a commute, find a town closest to the city.
 If you value community, look for a town that offers events and opportunities to get together.
 Spend time in the town you are interested in – do your daily activities and weekend routines.